-LPNs practice autonomously and are accountable for their own nursing practice and work collaboratively with other members of the healthcare team seeking assistance when the care needs go beyond their individual competence level.
-LPNs contribute to Alberta’s healthcare system through a wide range of practice areas including acute care, seniors health and wellness, long term care, community, primary care clinics, education, occupational health and safety, public health, and leadership.
+LPNs practice autonomously and are accountable for their own nursing practice.
+They work collaboratively with other members of the healthcare team.
+LPNs contribute to Alberta’s healthcare system through a wide range of practice areas including acute care, seniors’ health and wellness, long term care, community, primary care clinics, education, occupational health and safety, public health, and leadership.

-LPNs advocate for clients related to all areas of practice including human, physical, and financial resources necessary to provide safe, quality nursing care.
-LPNs work collaboratively with clients, families, and the healthcare team to ensure continuity and quality of healthcare delivery.
+LPNs advocate for clients related to all areas of practice in order to provide safe, quality nursing care.
+LPNs work collaboratively with to ensure continuity and quality of healthcare delivery.

-As a self-regulating profession, LPNs must meet registration requirements set out by the College of Licensed Practical Nurses of Alberta (CLPNA) under the Licensed Practical Nurses Profession Regulation, Alta Reg 81/2003.
+As a self-regulating profession, LPNs must meet registration requirements set out by the CLPNA under the Licensed Practical Nurses Profession Regulation, Alta Reg 81/2003.
 This includes initial registration upon completion of an approved practical nurse program or equivalent.
 It also includes annual renewal of registration, participation in continuing competence activities, and being actively engaged in the practice of the profession.

 The Health Professions Act (HPA) is the legislation that all regulated health professions must adhere to in the province of Alberta.